 Tonight is Bonita and Gema’s third date.
 Their second was two weeks ago.
-He’s busy with his work, she’s busy with her study, but both managed to carve up some time from their tight schedule today.
+She’s busy with her study and he’s busy with his work, but both managed to carve up some time from their tight schedule today.
 Both left early from their appointments and made a conscious decision to go somewhere near Bonita’s dorm.

 That afternoon, Bonita sits in front of Gema in a café.

 Bonita can tell that Gema is infatuated with her.
 She can tell — she’s good with these kinds of things.
 It’s not her overconfidence speaking (although she tends to be overconfident), but some of the men have some signs if they’re interested.

 The simplest one must be how they try to impress.
 From funny stories, interesting take about some random cultural thing (artists’ mini-documentary about their last world tour is technically a diary-vlog with better cinematic and writing, but if it’s good then it’s good), or to show how smart he is by showing how he knows a lot of random things (the difference between earmuff, earphone, and earbuds or that he knows what’s a fascinator is).
 Gema did them all, and more.

 Gema has different looks in his eyes.
 Yes, it’s just the third date but Gema is one of those expressive persons with eyes that speaks more than he lets on.
 The way he looks at her when she was laughing is different than when he listens to her telling him a story.
 When Bonita laughs, he chuckled and his eyes’ gaze turned…soft.
 Gentle.

 After two hours in that café, Gema took her for dinner.

 The dinner was fine.
 They did that too on their first and second date.
 The conversation was flowing, flawlessly.
 He made a poor joke about one of the food on the menu, but Bonita laughed anyway.
 It wasn’t that bad.
 But then when dessert came, Bonita knows she has to do something different today.
 It’s the third date, after all.